-Researchers at Strathclyde are at the forefront of multi-discipline research into the use of energy in all its forms, helping to improve the energy efficiency of energy systems, investigating flexible energy use, assessing the performance of new transport fuels such as hydrogen, designing more comfortable and energy efficient buildings, providing new tools to predict energy performance and improving the monitoring of energy use and its impacts.
+Strathclyde is at the forefront of multi-disciplinary research into the use of energy in all its forms, working with industry partners to improve the energy efficiency of energy systems, investigating flexible energy use, assessing the performance of new transport fuels such as hydrogen, designing more comfortable and energy efficient buildings, providing new tools to predict energy performance and improving the monitoring of energy use and its impacts.

 - Modelling, testing and implementing demand management and demand response schemes

 - Low carbon heating and cooling